 Vast and efficient, China's first rail lines were laid in the 19th century, and today, the government continues to invest heavily in this crucial mode of transport which connects many parts of the country.
 When travelling during the day, 'soft' seats, that is to say upholstered seats are provided.
 For overnight travel, clients are accommodated in 'soft class' sleeper cabins.
 Aboard each wagon are 9 compartments that comprise 4 bunks per compartment.
 Four people of mixed sex share one compartment.
 On occasion, dependent upon group size, you may get the opportunity to share with local people on the overnight journey, though sometimes dependent upon how the Chinese Railways Booking Office configure the bookings, the cabin may be filled with four of our clients.

 A dining wagon serves reasonably priced Chinese food of the noodles and rice variety along with snacks and drinks.
-On the Beijing - Xi'an service, there is also a small bar serving drinks including alcohol.
+On the Beijing - Xi'an service, there is man with a trolley serving drinks and snacks including alcohol.
 Each wagon offers a WC and handbasin facility.
 At one end, is a Chinese squat-style WC, whilst at the other end is a Western-style WC.
-Bed linen is distributed, for which there is a modest fee paid by clients (in local currency) aboard the train.
+Bed linen is provided on the train.

 Porterage: In China most often porterage is not available at railway stations and you will be required to carry your own luggage. we recommend you pack as light as possible as there can be several flights of stairs and a lengthy walk to our awaiting transportation.